-Welcome to your CDP Climate Change Questionnaire 2022 C0.
+Welcome to your CDP Climate Change Questionnaire 2023 C0.
 Introduction C0.1 (C0.1) Give a general description and introduction to your organization.
-Red Eléctrica Group (RE) is a global operator of essential infrastructure, managing electricity transmission grids and telecommunication networks (dark fibre and satellites).-Please note that Red Eléctrica Group has recently change its identity (brand) to redeia, nevertheless we'll keep referring to Red Eléctrica Group (RE) during the current report 2021, as the complete change to the new brand is taking place in this moment-The main society of the group is Red Eléctrica de España (REE), the Spanish TSO (transmission -system operator).
+Redeia is the new brand to denominate Red Eléctrica Group (during the questionnaire we'll refer to it as Redeia or RE).
+Redeia is a global operator of essential infrastructure, managing electricity transmission grids and telecommunication networks (dark fibre and satellites).-The main society of the group is Red Eléctrica de España (Red Eléctrica), the Spanish TSO (transmission -system operator).
 It is the sole company in Spain that carries out this kind of activities.
-REE is the owner and manager of the transmission grid in Spain (building and maintaining transmission infrastructures: lines and substations) and is responsible for the technical operation of the Spanish electricity system.
+Red Eléctrica is the owner and manager of the transmission grid in Spain (building and maintaining transmission infrastructures: lines and substations) and is responsible for the technical operation of the Spanish electricity system.
 As the manager of the transmission grid, Red Eléctrica must guarantee that facilities are adequately developed and enlarged as needed, that they are maintained and enhanced on the basis of uniform and consistent criteria, that the transmission of power between external systems using the Spanish power system is properly managed, that the managers of other interconnected grids receive the information they need to guarantee safe operations and that third party access to the grid is guaranteed under non-discriminatory conditions.
-As the operator of the Spanish power system, Red Eléctrica's principal mission is to guarantee the continuity and security of the power supply and to properly coordinate the production and transmission system, performing its functions in coordination with the operators and clients of the Iberian power market based on the principles of transparency, objectiveness and independence.
+As the operator of the Spanish power system, Red Eléctrica's principal mission is to guarantee the continuity and security of the power supply and to properly coordinate the production and transmission system, performing its functions in coordination with the operators and clients of the Iberian power market based on the principles of transparency, objectiveness, and independence.
 Red Eléctrica is also responsible for electricity transmission and acts as system operator of the insular and extra peninsular power systems.
-Red Eléctrica Group also conducts other business in order to maximum the company's experience: Electricity activities abroad, which are handled by Red Eléctrica International, Energy storage activity in the Canary Islands, still in the project stage (REINCAN), and Telecommunications activities (REINTEL).
-Since October 2019, Red Eléctrica Group also includes HISPASAT, a satellite infrastructure operator.
-The information reported is
+Besides, Red Eléctrica is n charge of the energy storage activity in the Canary Islands, still in the project stage.
+Red Eléctrica does not generate energy.
+In order to understand some of the answers provided it is important to mention that Electricity transmission in Spain is a regulated activity: the economic scheme is defined by government and regulated by law.
+Revenues are settled by the government according to defined criteria regarding investments, operational & maintenance costs and availability of the transmission grid.